CME Group beats profit estimates on lower expenses

-Futures exchange operator CME Group Inc (CME.O) beat first-quarter profit estimates on Wednesday, as lower expenses more than offset sluggish demand for some of its top products that allow investors to hedge against wild price moves.
+(Reuters) -Futures exchange operator CME Group Inc beat first-quarter profit estimates on Wednesday, as lower expenses more than offset sluggish demand for some of its top products that allow investors to hedge against wild price moves.

 While the exchange giant’s bottom line was weighed down by liquidity the U.S. Federal Reserve pumped into the market in response to the COVID-19 pandemic, lower spending on licensing and other agreements helped drive profit beat.